It would be nice to be able to manage IPv6 hosts/subnets within Foreman.

 Dealing with PXE/DHCP over IPv6 would also be nice, but I can't imagine that being terribly easy to implement (I don't even think I can do it on my network currently, so I'm not concerned about that).

-#3 Updated by Dominic Cleal over 5 years ago
+Updated by Dominic Cleal almost 10 years ago

 - Status changed from New to Assigned